Richardson Nature Center

 Hyland PDF Maps

 Find printable maps of Richardson and other areas of Hyland on the Hyland Lake Park Reserve page.

 Upstairs, floor-to-ceiling windows offer views of backyard wildlife and an active bee hive.
 The building has several rooms, an amphitheater, and an outdoor fire ring available for rent.
-The Center also offers a variety of free resources available for the public to use: bird watching backpacks, pond exploration kits, bug kits, frog kits, and Nordic walking poles.
+There are also a variety of free resources available for anyone to use: bird watching backpacks, pond exploration kits, bug kits, frog kits, and Nordic walking poles.

 The interpretive area surrounding the building features hiking trails that weave between the diverse habitats of restored prairie, oak forests, and wetlands.
 Along the trails, visitors might spot deer, fox, coyote, muskrats, and turkeys.
-Many species of birds are observed in the area seasonally, including nesting pairs of Ospreys and Trumpeter Swans.
-Cell phone audio stops, trail guides, exploration kits and interpretive signs are available throughout the park.
+Many species of birds are observed in the area seasonally, including nesting pairs of ospreys and trumpeter swans.
+Trail guides, exploration kits and interpretive signs are available throughout the park.

 The Nature Exploration Area encourages free play in the outdoors.
 Children can explore, climb, dig and build a fort while adults play along or observe nearby.

 A photovoltaic (PV) system on Richardson’s roof gathers energy from the sun and converts it into electricity, directly offsetting 40 to 50 percent of the building’s need for electricity from the grid.
 The Center also offers Solar Energy education programs.
 View a dashboard showing solar generation at Richardson Nature Center.

 A variety of equipment is available for rent during business hours, including Nordic walking poles, nature exploration kits, all-terrain wheelchairs, snowshoes, kick sleds, and downhill sleds.
 See pricing.